LogoLogo

 Configure Gretel CLI

-The CLI and SDK environment setup guide also covers the steps necessary to configure the Gretel CLI.
+The also covers the steps necessary to configure the Gretel CLI.
 If you've already configured the CLI you may skip this step.

 Run the below command to configure the Gretel CLI.
 The configure command will require step by step user inputs for each configuration element.
 Hit <ENTER> to accept whatever default is shown in square brackets for that configuration element.